Lazarus (musical): Original cast recording

 On 21 October 2016, the original cast recording, Lazarus, was released.
 The album was produced by Henry Hey, who was the musical director and arranger/orchestrator of the original New York production and subsequent productions in London and Amsterdam.
-The album also features three previously unreleased songs from Bowie, among the last he recorded prior to his death.
+The album also features three previously unreleased songs from Bowie, including the titular track, among the last he recorded prior to his death.

 Reception

 Lazarus met with a mixed critical reception; while some critics praised the concept and performances, others found it pretentious and difficult to follow.

 Ben Brantley said in his review of the production in The New York Times that "Ice-bolts of ecstasy shoot like novas through the fabulous muddle and murk of Lazarus, the great-sounding, great-looking and mind numbing new musical built around songs by David Bowie."
 Rolling Stone called the musical a "tour de force" and "theater at its finest."

 Among the negative reviews, Ann Trenemen of The Times called the play "pretentious rubbish" and "nonsense on stilts", while Dominic Cavendish of The Telegraph wrote that he was "disappointed" in Bowie's final project, and that "it’s hard to engage head or heart when there’s so much enigma".